 If the complaint is about a member of the team (for example staff member, volunteer, team) the member will be informed as to the nature of the complaint that has been made.
+No person who is the subject of a complaint takes any part in its consideration or investigation, except at the informal resolution stage if considered appropriate.

 The complaint lead will look at all evidence from anybody involved in the complaint.
 They will also talk to the relevant staff or volunteers involved.
-They are then responsible for writing a report and writing to you with a formal response (see below).
+They are then responsible for writing to you with a formal response (see below).